Sky News: Awards

 Sky News won BAFTA awards for coverage of the 11 September 2001 attacks and the 2002 Soham murders.

 Sky News's coverage of the 7 July 2005 London bombings won the 2006 International Emmy for Breaking News award.
 The coverage was commended as "fast and accurate".

 In June 2007, Sky News was named Best News Channel at the Broadcast Digital Channel Awards.
 It beat several other national and international broadcasters, including Al Jazeera English and the BBC.

 The channel won a BAFTA Award in the News Category on 10 May 2015, for Alex Crawford's coverage of the 2014 Ebola crisis.

 In 2018, Sky News was named Royal Television Society News Channel of the Year, the eleventh time the channel had won the award.

 Sky News won a BAFTA Award in the News Category on 13 May 2018 for "The Rohingya Crisis".
 Special Correspondent Alex Crawford, cameraman Martin Smith and producer Neville Lazarus travelled into Myanmar to bring a first-hand report of what was happening in Rakhine State.
 The same programme also won an International Emmy Award for News in October 2018.

 Sponsorship

 In November 2014, Sky News sponsored the Young Person in Business category of the National Chamber Awards.
 It was won by Oliver Bryssau of Origin Broadband, which was named Business of the Year.

 Online

-news.sky.com is the channel's main website.
-It provides news, sport, weather, showbiz and business stories.
+news.sky.com is the channel's main Web site.
+It provides news, sport, weather, showbiz, and business stories.

-In 2009, the website changed to bring it in line with the on-screen look of Sky News.
-The site made use of Flash video encoding to match the visual style of the TV channel with pictures and breaking news.
+In 2009, the Web site changed to bring it in line with the on-screen look of Sky News.
+The site made use of Flash Video encoding to match the visual style of the TV channel with pictures and breaking news.
 The site underwent a further refresh in 2012, when both the look of the pages and the content management system were updated.

-In 2021, to bring the website in line with the new Sky News branding on-screen minor tweaks were made such as font updates and updated breaking news graphics.
+In 2021, to bring the Web site in line with the new Sky News branding on-screen minor tweaks were made such as font updates and updated breaking news graphics.